Yusuf Adil Shah

-Yusuf Adil Shah (1450–1510), referred as Adil Khan or Hidalcão by the Portuguese, was the founder of the Adil Shahi dynasty that ruled the Sultanate of Bijapur for nearly two centuries.
-As the founder of the newly formed Bijapur dynasty (as the Adil Shahi dynasty is also known), Yusuf Adil Shah is credited with developing the town of Bijapur and elevating it to significant status.
-He was married to daughter of Maratha King.
+Yusuf Adil Shah (1450 – 5 December 1510), referred as Yusuf Adil Khan or Hidalcão by the Portuguese, was the founder of the Adil Shahi dynasty that ruled the Sultanate of Bijapur for nearly two centuries.
+As the founder of the Adil Shahi dynasty, Yusuf Adil Shah is credited with developing the town of Bijapur and elevating it to significant status.

-Legend of origin
+Legends of origin

-The founder of the dynasty, Yusuf Adil Shah, may have been a Georgian slave who was purchased by Mahmud Gawan from Iran.
+Yusuf Adil Shah may have been a Georgian slave who was purchased by Mahmud Gawan.
 Other historians mentioned him of Persian or Turkmen origin.

-Some historians state Yusuf was a son of the Ottoman Sultan Murad II.
-The partisan sectarian panegyrist Ferishta states that Yusuf was a fugitive son of the Ottoman Sultan Murad II, a story which was related to him by Mirza Mohamed of Sava and Khwaja Nuzr, a member of the ruling Bahmani dynasty.
-Ferishta also stated that this origin was related by Shah Jamaluddin Hussain himself.
-Rafiuddin Shirazi, author of Tazkirat ul Mulk, states Yusuf was the nephew of Governor Ahmed Baig of Sava.
+According to the narrative presented by contemporary historian Firishta, Yusuf was a son of the Ottoman Sultan Murad II, although this is considered unfounded by modern historians.
 Another theory states he was a Turkman of the Aq-Quyunlu.

 Career

-Yusuf's bravery and personality raised him rapidly in the Bahmani sultan's favor, and resulted in his being appointed Governor of Bijapur.
+Yusuf's bravery and personality raised him rapidly in the Bahmani sultan's favor, and resulted in his appointment as Governor of Daulatabad.
+The Bahmani Sultanate's last major sultan, Mahmood Shah Bahmani II, gave him the title Adil Khan for his efforts.
+He was later widely regarded as Yusuf Adil Khan.
+He was also the leader of the foreigners, or Afaqis in the conflict between them and the Deccanis (local nobility) which resulted in the murder of Prime minister Mahmud Gawan in 1481.
+Following his execution, Yusuf vacated his position as Governor of Daulatabad to seize the former territories held by Mahmud Gawan of Bijapur and Belgaum.
+He would come in great conflict soon after this with his enemy, Malik Naib, leader of the Deccani party.

-In 1489, Yusuf took advantage of the decline of the Bahmani power to establish himself as an independent sultan at Bijapur.
+In 1489, Yusuf took advantage of the decline of Bahmani power to establish himself as an independent sultan at Bijapur.
 He waged war against the Vijayanagar empire, as also against Bijapur's Muslim neighbours.

-Adil Shah is personally responsible for building the imposing Citadel or Arkilla and the palace named Faroukh Mahal.
+Yusuf Adil Shah is personally responsible for building the imposing citadel or Arkilla and the palace named Faroukh Mahal.
 Yusuf was a man of culture and invited poets and artisans from Persia, Turkey and Rome to his court.
 He was also an accomplished musician and scholar with deep religious tolerance that was reflected in art and architecture from this time.

-Adil Shah died in 1509 in an expedition against the Vijayanagara empire to the south.
-The practice was initiated by Sultan Mahmood Shah Bahmani II in 1501, in which all the Bahmani chieftains participated.
-However, in 1509, Krishnadevaraya ascended the throne of Vijayanagara.
-He countered the Bahmani expedition at a location called Dewani (unidentified) and decisively defeated it.
-The Sultan was thrown off the horse and had to be carried away from the battlefield.
-Raya then pursued the retreating army of Bijapur.
-Adil Shah turned around to give him battle at Koilkonda, in which he was killed.
+Both Yusuf and his son Ismail did not use the title Adil Shah in front of their name, and instead used Adil Khan to respect the Bahmanis, who used Shah in their names.
+Ibrahim Adil Shah I formally claimed the Bijapur sultanate's independence from the Bahmanis in 1538, although it had been in practice independent since 1490, and became the first ruler in the Bijapur Sultanate to use Adil Shah in his name.